-Buying candy when it’s on sale after holidays can save you a lot of money but can you freeze candy?
+Buying candy when it’s on sale after the holidays can save you a lot of money but can you freeze candy?
 The answer is yes, learn how to freeze candy, how long you can freeze candy and why you should.

 A good way to stock up on candy for baking and treats during the holidays is by buying and freezing candy after other holidays.
-After Valentine’s Day, you can get lots of great candy that can be used for holiday baking.
+After Halloween, you can get lots of great candy that can be used for holiday baking.
 Even if the candy may not really need to be frozen to stay fresh, it can help remove some temptation to eat it all.

 This can save you a lot of money by doing this instead of buying candy while it’s regular price during the holiday season.
 And most candy can be frozen easily and for plenty of time.

 I also like doing this because you can start your holiday baking earlier if you already have the candy on hand.
 If you want to make M&M cookies early and freeze the dough to make around the holidays, stock up on M&Ms after other holidays.
 It can end up being a big time and stress saver.

 It’s best to store candy in an air-tight container.
 If you haven’t opened the candy yet put the bags in a plastic freezer bag for extra protection.